BransbyHorses/equine-training-tracker-api/README.md

 ### Docker Issues (Mac Only)

-To see all live docker containers types that are currently active, run the follwing line in your terminal:
+To see all live docker containers types that are currently active, run the following line in your terminal:
 ```bash
 $ docker ps
 ```